ThinkMarkets Fair Execution Policy

 ThinkMarkets will liquidate all Open Position in a customer's account if the total equity, at any time, equals or falls below 50% of the Used Margin.
-All positions on hedged accounts will be automatically closed at market prices should the account's equity reach or fall below 0, that applies to all our platforms.
+All open positions on fully hedged accounts will be automatically closed at market prices should the account's equity reach or fall below 0, that applies to all our platforms.
 Positions will be closed based on the best execution prices available at the time to ThinkMarkets.

 The placing of stop loss orders, used to minimize losses, is the client’s responsibility.

 Special Conditions: In certain cases we may, following discussions, agree to allow a higher leverage level than the typical conditions as detailed.
 We may also offer a lower or higher stop out level than the typical 50%.
 In such cases the client must agree to the potential additional risks involved via email or recorded phone call before any changes are made.

 We can choose to give more or less leverage at our discretion and can trigger a margin call in any situation where the client does not cover at least 100% of the margin requirement to hold positions.